 In the same year that a turnover of 100 million Euro is reached, Euroma also signs the letter of intent for the NEXTgarden Ingredient Farm (NIF).
 A collaboration to test whether exotic spices like Spanish pepper and turmeric can be grown under glass.

-Euroma is expected to start using the new production site in Zwolle in early 2019.
+Inauguration of new production site in Zwolle.
 This milestone symbolises Euroma's ambition to grow as a leading flavour maker.